the enemy you love decides your side for you

 My response is far more scathing.
 It relocates Klein and liberals like him away from any category of “we”.
 The New York Times piece he penned helped legitimise the right’s hagiographies of Kirk, diminishing the regressive impact of his debate-me-bro stochastic terrorism.
 I needn’t understand Klein’s justifications to know that his apologia is unbecoming of someone I’d consider on my team.

 The mainstream presentation of the fence-sitting class as a diametric opposition to conservatism is a fictional struggle fitting snugly inside the Overton window.
-The fence-sitting class embraces moral chameleonism to the point where it impedes their personal comfort.
+The fence-sitting class embraces moral chameleonism up to the point where it impedes their personal comfort.
 They throw their weight behind safe political actions like boycotting streaming platforms to support a millionaire talk-show host so they can maintain the delusion that their freedom of speech and freedom of the press isn’t being eroded in real time.
 Such protests costs them nothing—in fact, less than nothing.
 They get to save money and feel the warmth of a pyrrhic victory.

 For decades, conservatives have misrepresented the fence-sitting class as their primary opposition—lumping them in with “the left” and making no bones about their disdain for both.
-In response, the fence-sitting class has sung endless kumbayas, reached across the aisle, created “third-way” politics, and sought common ground with a political faction that hates and doesn’t respect them.
+In response, the fence-sitting class has sung endless kumbayas, reached across the aisle, created “third-way” politics, and sought common ground with a political faction that doesn’t respect them.

 The harsher truth is that the fence-sitting class benefits from the viscosity of their own moral position.
 Culturally zionist bi-nationalism would’ve been nice for Einstein and other Jewish dissidents but they also materially benefit from the realisation of a Jewish ethnostate.
 Whether they condemn the ethnostate or lament about the “inner damage” to the Jewish people, they and every modern fence-sitting supporter of zionism ultimately benefits from the end-goal of the occupation via the option of Aliyah.